DrafaKiller/FlowPlugin-ts/README.md

 ## Features

 - Easy to use
-- Type-safe API with type definitions
+- Type-safe API, using accurate type definitions
 - Append items to the final result
 - Reply to item clicks with custom actions
 - Asynchronous support